 - Stay focused and alert at all times.
-Practice short glances and avoid prolonged staring.
+Practices short glances and avoid prolonged staring.

 - Do conduct personal grooming before leaving or after reaching your destination.

-- Other distractions to avoid when driving: reading print media [including maps], mediating disputes between children or adults, watching in-car video, and adjusting the GPS or nav system.
+- Other distractions to avoid when driving: reading print media [including maps], mediating disputes between children or adults, watching in-car video, and adjusting the GPS or navigation system.

 - Pedestrians, even university students and employees, can be unpredictable, so expect the unexpected.